 If you were expecting something more specific, like, say, “build a barbecue-finding app for the Athmar neighborhood” or “create an auto-mechanic app for food trucks” (hey that’s a good idea), ponder this.

 While we didn’t want to limit anyone’s creativity, we do want to facilitate a conversation with the broader business community.
 So if you don’t have an idea already, check out our ideation platform, where we’ve asked business decision-makers to help get the creative juices flowing with some suggestions.
-Back to the kickoff.
+Now, back to the kickoff highlights…

 Josh Hudnall talked about building West Slope digital density and his now 500-member-strong, connection-building